helium/HIP/0024-transfer-percentage-of-hotspot.md

 telecommunications network.
 This transaction facilitates that goal by allowing co-ownership of a hotspot to be contracted at the blockchain level.
-This ability will catalyze the growth of the Helium Network by allowing network participants to enter into trust mimimized co-ownership agreements which will reduce the friction
+This ability will catalyze the growth of the Helium Network by allowing network participants to enter into trust mimimized co-ownership agreements which will reduce various points of friction associated with network growth.

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks associated with co-ownership that make the relationship